awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 The policy statement doesn't specify the VPC endpoint\.
 Instead, it applies to any VPC endpoint to which the policy is attached\.
 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

 The following is an example of a VPC endpoint policy for AWS KMS\.
-When attached to a VPC endpoint, this policy allows `ExampleUser` to use the VPC endpoint to call the specified operations on the specified CMK\.
+When attached to a VPC endpoint, this policy allows `ExampleUser` to use the VPC endpoint to call the specified operations on the specified KMS keys\.
 Before using a policy like this one, replace the example principal and [key ARN](concepts.md#key-id-key-ARN) with valid values from your account\.

 ```
 {